tunnelview/travel_blog_ui_design/README.md

 This is a travel blog design created with HTML and CSS.
 HTML for structure and CSS for styling.
 I have used a lot of icons from fontawesome.com and background images from unsplash.com
 I haven't added JavaScript (funcionality) or content to my travel blog yet.
 Stay tuned for more action on if you are interested.

+# Deployment
+I have deplyed the blog by using vercel.com the link is https://travel-blog-ui-design-shibin.vercel.app/

 # Background & Motivation
 This blog design is a sense of achievement, it reflects my own personal journey into the unknown world of coding.
 At the same time, it is fulfilling to be able to create this design, as it gives a glimpse of my travel experiences.